 Thus, the eight feasts of the Lord are “a shadow of things to come,” and Jesus Christ is at the center of all of them.
 Yet He has not brought them to ultimate fulfillment; that will only occur in the coming Kingdom of God.

 Yes, Christ is our Passover, He is the Unleavened Bread that purifies us, the Giver of the Holy Spirit at Pentecost, the coming King whose arrival is announced by the blast of the trumpets, the one who banishes Satan for a thousand years, and who tabernacles with man as King of kings.
 Finally, He is to judge all mankind not included in first ressurection/rapture according to their works,before the New Heavens,New earth and New Jerusalem for all eternity.
-This is why these holy feasts are still to be kept—to remind us of the central role Jesus Christ has in carrying out in the plan of God.
-Isn’t it about time you started keeping them yourself?
+Thus, these holy feasts remind us of the central role Jesus Christ has in carrying out in the eternal salvation plan of God.